 FRCP is currently supported with funds from the Community-Based Child Abuse Prevention (CBCAP) program at the Administration for Children and Families.

 The Family Resource Center Program (FRCP) is dedicated to creating stronger Colorado families by providing support to vulnerable families through statewide family resource centers.
 FRCP uses training, technical assistance and grants to establish and maintain family resource centers across Colorado.

-Services funded by Federal CBCAP grants in Colorado currently focus on providing evidence based parenting education programs offered through statewide Family Resource Centers.
-The parenting classes currently funded include; Active Parenting, Incredible Years, Nurturing Parenting Programs, Parents As Teachers, and ProDads.
+Current services funded by Federal CBCAP grants focus on providing evidence-based parenting education programs offered in Family Resource Centers.
+The parenting classes currently funded utilize the following curricula - Active Parenting, Incredible Years, Nurturing Parenting Programs, and Parents As Teachers.

 Current Grantees for Fiscal Year 2014-2015:

 Arapahoe County Early Childhood Center